kiliw/kilotracker-gps-cartracking/README.md

 `char mobileNumber[] = "+4912345678";`

-Where you should put in your own mobile number.
-You will get the location sent via SMS and a link to googlemaps.
+This should be your own mobile number.
+You will get the location send via SMS and a link to googlemaps from the tracker.
 The program will also send a notification to this number if a foreign number is texting to it.

 ## Commands

-The desired command has to sent via SMS to the number in the Sim808.
+The desired command has to be sent via SMS to the number in the Sim808.
 At the moment the following commands can be used:

 `GPSON`: Switch on the GPS module